Stay close to home. Only travel outside your community (municipality where you live) when it’s absolutely necessary.

 - places for cultural or entertainment activities and services (like movie theatres, theatre performances, dance recitals, festivals and concerts)

-- places for sports and recreational activities, including fitness establishments, like pools, gyms, yoga studios, climbing facilities and indoor tennis facilities (except during an activity where a mask can't be worn)
+- places for sports and fitness, recreational or leisure activities, including fitness establishments like pools, gyms, yoga studios, climbing facilities and indoor tennis facilities (except during an activity where a mask can't be worn)